 Walking the line between endosymbionts and organelles

-(2): Bacterial and protist symbioses of insects feeding on nutritionally poor diets (wood, plant sap, and blood)
+(2): Symbioses of animals feeding on nutritionally poor diets (wood, plant sap, and blood)

 Insects that feed on nutritionally unbalanced diets for a living often rely on symbionts to provide them with nutrients such as essential amino acids and vitamins missing from their diets.
 Individuals without symbiotic microorganisms (e.g. when removed by antibiotics) do not survive and reproduce.
 In some of these insect lineages, this up to 400 myr old symbiotic history has lead to a very intimate relationship where both the host and symbiont(s) (and their genomes) are highly adapted to the symbiosis.
 I am particularly interested in the origin and evolution of these symbioses and how different symbionts interact with the host, with each other, and with insect pathogens and parasites.

-(2a): Protist and bacterial endosymbioses of 'lower' termites and wood roaches from the Cryptocercus genus
+(2a): Protist, bacterial, and archaeal endosymbioses of 'lower' termites and wood roaches from the Cryptocercus genus

 [This is the main laboratory project of my postdoctoral stay.
 Stay tuned as more information will appear here soon.]

 (2b): Bacterial endosymbioses of scale insects (Insecta: Hemiptera: Coccoidea)